tan200224/Movie-Trailer-Viewer/README.md

 <img src="Flixster.gif" width=250><br>

 ### Notes
-for some resason, I think it app it easier than the pre-work.
-I only have some troubles with the pushing the project to github, and dealing the @Overrride.
-I asked TA to help to fix the github, and I fix the errors with @Override, after watch the walk throught video again.
+For some resason, I think it app it easier than the pre-work.
+I only have some troubles with pushing the project to github, and dealing error with @Overrride.
+I asked TA to help me to fix the github, and I fix the errors with @Override, after watch the walk throught video again.

 ### Open-source libraries used